EngJana/Mechanical-week-3-task-1/README.md

 ## Robot Arm Assembly and Control

-This project involves the creation of robot arm using Blender for 3D modeling
+This project involves the creation of a 5 DoF robot arm using Blender for 3D modeling

 ## Creating the Robot Arm Using Blender